-The key fob may not be able to be detected by the vehicle keyless-go system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the keyless-go system from starting the vehicle.
+The key fob may not be able to be detected by the vehicle's Keyless Enter-N-Go system if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal and prevent the Keyless Enter-N-Go system from starting the vehicle.

-Refer to "Starting The Engine," in "Starting And Operating" for further information.
+Refer to "Starting The Engine" in "Starting And Operating" for further information.

-REMOTE START - IF EQUIPPED
+REMOTE START - IF EQUIPPED (GASOLINE)